alphagov/waste-carriers-prototype/README.md

 ### 3. Publish the static site

-If you want to publish the prototype to GitHub Pages, there's a Rake task for that.
+If you want to publish the prototypes to GitHub Pages, there's a Rake task for that.
 Just type:

 	rake publish